IepIweidieng/TJAPlayer3/tja.md

     * Utilizing the constant speed past judgment in TaikoJiro?
   * Bar lines that disappears.
     * Unknown threshold to hide bar lines past judgment in TaikoJiro.
+* Add (unimplemented) *proposal*s from simulator develops.
+* Add separated recommendation for respectively simulator behavior and chart creators and editors.
+Currently, the relevant paragraphs have ambiguous phrasing.
+* Add standardization information, especially the OpenTaiko-OutFox standardization and the direction toward behavior unification.
+Currently, the relevant paragraphs lack clarifications and are misleading.
+* Fix missing and/or unverified information about Project OutFox.